Hong 10: Crew

-Hong10 was in the crew Expression (with which he won the Battle of the Year title in 2002) and is currently in a crew called Drifterz and a project team named Project Soul and Project Korea while he also performs as a solo dancer.
-Recently he and his good friend Bboy Differ founded a crew called 7Commandoz with the world-renowned bboys Ronnie, Differ, Skim, Wing, Dyzee and Phil Wizard.
-Its former member, Bboy Menno, left the crew.
-The crew members are known for their originality and futuristic style.
+Hong10 was a member of the crew Expression, with which he won the Battle of the Year title in 2002.
+He is currently part of the crew Drifterz and is involved in project teams called Project Soul and Project Korea, while also performing as a solo dancer.
+Recently, he and his close friend B-Boy Differ co-founded a crew called 7Commandoz, alongside world-renowned B-Boys Ronnie, Differ, Skim, Wing, Dyzee, and Phil Wizard.
+A former member, B-Boy Menno, has since left the crew.
+The members of 7Commandoz are known for their originality and futuristic style.

-Hong10 is one of Red Bull All Stars since 2010.
+Hong10 has been one of the Red Bull All Stars since 2010.